diffblue/gitlab/doc/administration/dedicated/index.md

 Consider the following notes:

+- The Dedicated instance is not expected to be down the entire duration of the maintenance window.
+Occasionally, a small period of downtime (on the order of a few tens of seconds) can occur while compute resources restart after they are upgraded.
+If it occurs, this small period of downtime typically happens during the first half of the maintenance window.
+Long-running connections may be interrupted during this period.
+To mitigate this, clients should implement strategies like automatic recovery and retry.
+Longer periods of downtime during the maintenance window are rare, and GitLab provides notice if longer downtime is anticipated.
 - In case of a performance degradation or downtime during the scheduled maintenance window, the impact to [the system SLA](https://about.gitlab.com/handbook/engineering/infrastructure/team/gitlab-dedicated/slas/) is not counted.
 - The weekly scheduled maintenance window can be postponed into another window within the same week.